 While the lower lakes are not too difficult, the hike up towards the Isabelle glacier definitely had some steep sections.
 Overall I am going to place the difficulty as moderate because of some steep and because the hike starts at 10,000 feet.
 Here are the stats from my Fitbit from hike.

-There was a little bit of everything in today’s hike and the terrain gets more difficult the higher up you go.
-Near the lower lakes the trail is relatively hard packed dirt with the occasional rock sticking up and some roots and a few muddy spots.
-As you get towards Lake Isabelle there are some streams you have to cross, both with bridges and without, some muddy sections, and some very rocky sections as well.
+There was a little bit of everything in today’s hike.
+Plus, the terrain gets more difficult the higher up you go.
+Near the lower lakes the trail is relatively hard packed dirt with the occasional rock sticking up and some mud.
+As you get towards Lake Isabelle there are some streams you have to cross, both with bridges and without.
+Also you will find some muddy sections, and very rocky sections too.
 On the way to the glacier there is snow, streams, mud, rocks and it gets steeper.
 I would strongly recommend a pair of water proof hiking shoes or boots if you try for the higher lakes.

-The Brainard Lake Recreation Area is located near Ward, Colorado on the Peak to Peak highway (Rte 72) and has several hiking trails, the Pawnee Campground, several lakes and is part of the Indian Peaks Wilderness Area and the Roosevelt National Forest.
+The Brainard Lake Recreation Area is located near Ward, Colorado on the Peak to Peak highway.
+(Rte 72) It has several hiking trails, the Pawnee Campground, several lakes and is part of the Indian Peaks Wilderness Area and the Roosevelt National Forest.
 There is a $12 day pass rate to get a vehicle in and there are other prices for buses and some yearly passes available on their website.
 There is an OK amount of parking but it does fill up quick.
-There are restrooms (pit toilets) near the parking and some picnic area’s spread out as well.
+Restrooms (pit toilets) are located near the parking and some picnic area’s spread out as well.